hashicorp/field-workshops-terraform/docs/slides/aws/terraform-cloud/index.md

 * Single Sign-On

 ???
 **Terraform Enteprise also supports single sign-on using your own SAML provider.
-This allows you to quickly map users into your organization's teams and workspaces so they can become productive right away.**
+This allows you to quickly map users into your organization's teams and workspaces so they can become productive right away.
+This feature is only available for private Terraform Enterprise installations.
+We won't be covering SAML or single sign-on in today's workshop.**

 ---
 name: why-tfc-8